leticiascudellerc/Weather-App/README.md

 # 🌤️ Weather Forecast App

-A simple and responsive weather app built with **React** that displays real-time weather information for any city in the world.
+A simple weather app built with **React** that displays real-time weather information for any city in the world.

 ## 🚀 Features
 - 🌎 Search weather by city name